openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 The following procedure must be performed for decreasing number of Jiva replicas.
 You can scale down the Jiva replica online, if the current replica count is 3 or more.
 OpenEBS recommends you to perform the change with no load on the volume if current replica count is 2.

-Do the below steps from master.
+Do the below steps 1 to 4 from master.

 1. Get the maya-apiserver pod name  using below command.